naimazhusupova/Project-Dashboard-Covid/README.md

 ## Description

 This project repository contains the description, tools and instructions to replicate our dashboard with information about Covid-19.
-This project was developed in the context of the Open Source course of the Master's programme in Digital Science, Université Paris Cité.
+This project was developed in the context of the Open Source course of the Master's program in Digital Sciences, Université Paris Cité.
 You can check the deployed dashboard [**here**](https://share.streamlit.io/naimazhusupova/project-dashboard-covid/main/plot_data.py) (Streamlit Cloud), a screenshot of our deployed dashboard is shown below.

 <p align="center">
     <kbd>